MassMesh/autoygg/README.md

 - 200:1234:5678:9000:0000:0000:0000:0001
 ```

-Note: the `autoygg-server` program will automatically refresh all its config files when they change.
-There is no need to restart it after modifying the main config file, the allowlist or denylist.
+Note: the `autoygg-server` program will automatically reload its config files when they change.
+There is no need to restart it after modifying the main config file or the allowlist.

 2) run `autoygg-server`, e.g. in screen: